PsyTask | API Docs

 Important

 For CDNer, you should add the +esm after the jspsych plugin CDN URL, because jspsych plugins do not release ESM versions.
+Or you can use esm.sh.

 import { jsPsychStim } from '@psytask/jspsych';